shiftjis/cursed-forestry/README.md

 # Cursed Forestry 🌳🔄🍃

+## Overview
-**Cursed Forestry** is a MultiLoader mod that flips nature upside down - logs become leaves, and leaves turn into logs!
+Logs become leaves, and leaves turn into logs!
-This mod works on both **Fabric** and **Forge**, allowing you to experience a bizarre, cursed forest no matter your platform.
+This mod works on both Fabric and Forge, allowing you to experience a bizarre, cursed forest no matter your platform.

 ## 📜 License
 This project is released under the CC0-1.0 License (Public Domain).